"Spot-Ons" are advertised heavily, recommended by trusted veterinarians and represented as safer,

-But is the new mix of neuro-toxins really safe for pets and your family?
+But is the new mix of neurotoxins really safe for pets and your family?

 Many of these ingredients are still used in flea collars and flea bombs.

-These were replaced by the "Spot-On".
+These were replaced by the "Spot-On" treatments.

-These are represented by four general categories of insecticides.
+They are represented by four general categories of insecticides.

 The active ingredients of three of them (imidacloprid, fipronil, permethrin) work by disrupting the nervous system of insects.

-The fourth type whose active ingredients are methoprene and pyriproxyfen insect growth regulators (IGR).
+The fourth type, whose active ingredients are methoprene and pyriproxyfen insect growth regulators (IGR).